h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 `copyCreateCarWithToken` is similar to `copyCreateCar`, but it also allows you to issue a specific amount of tokens for the newly created contract using the `copyCreateContractWithToken!` built-in function.

 In Alephium, tokens are issued through contract creation, and the token ID is exactly the same as the contract ID.
 By default, the issued tokens will be owned by the contract itself.
-However, `copyCreateContractWithToken!` provides also allows you to specify a recipient for the issued tokens.
+However, `copyCreateContractWithToken!` allows you to specify a recipient for the issued tokens.

 Let's test the `Car` and `CarFactory` contracts using the TypeScript code below: